Radio 4EB Training in 2017

 Producing and broadcasting a programme for radio can be fun and exciting.
 Whether as a hobby or as a stepping stone to a career in broadcasting.
 Producing your own radio program requires patience, dedication and confidence.
 These skills don't come naturally, they are the result of hours of practice, and above all training.

-The Eight week course is conducted at Radio 4EB for members wishing to learn the correct use of the panel.
-Your 4EB Training Coordinator, Jason Hagen has spent over 30 years in radio and he has the experience to guide you through the latest panel training techniques used by professional broadcasters today.
+The eight (8) week course is conducted at Radio 4EB for members wishing to learn the correct use of the panel.
+Your 4EB Training Coordinator, Jeff Milne, has spent many years in radio and has the experience to guide you through panel training techniques as used by professional broadcasters today.

 Week 1 Introduction to Studio Broadcast Equipment: Brief training notes will be provided.
-Learn about the '3 Studio priorities', Setting microphone levels, Cuing CD's and Records, also a guided tour of the panel reveals what the buttons and faders do.
+Learn about the '3 Studio priorities', Setting microphone levels, Cuing CD's, introduction to computer programs and basic panel instruction.
+The first session will also reveal the functions of all the buttons and faders.

-Week 2 Learn about the studio computer programs, Audacity and the Studio Playout program, Mairlist.
-You will also learn how to work with a Program Rundown.
+Week 2 Learn more about the studio computer programs, Audacity and the Studio Playout program, Mairlist.
+You will also learn how to work with a Program Rundown sheet.

-Week 3 Learn about the studio Take-Over Procedure, the 1 minute – 3 minute rule for changing studios and putting pre-recorded programs to air.
-By now you will be familiar with the panel and basics of cueing items to go to air.
+Week 3 Learn about the studio Take-Over Procedure ( 3 minute – 1 minute rule) for changing studios and selecting pre-recorded programs to air.
+By now you should be familiar with the panel and basics of cueing items to go to air.

 Week 7 Student Practice session for your practical panel test and review.